SmirnovValeriy/supercomputers-parallel-programming/README.md

 ### Supercomputers and Parallel Data Processing course

-A Supercomputers and Parallel Data Processing course at the CMC Faculty of Lomonosov MSU is held for the 3rd grade students.
+The Supercomputers and Parallel Data Processing course at the CMC Faculty of Lomonosov MSU is held for the 3rd grade students.

 ### Tasks
 During the course students are offered to parallelize some algorithm using two technologies: OpenMP and MPI.
 Then they run their algorithms on MSU supercomputers: IBM Polus and IBM Bluegene.
 The result of the work is a report (with 3D-graphics) on the effectiveness of the proposed parallelization.